Learn Salem’s History

 William Apes Delivers his Invective

-William Apess delivers his invective in favor of Indigenous rights, “Eulogy for King Philip” at the Salem Lyceum.
+William Apess, a Methodist minister and member of the Pequot tribe, delivered his invective in favor of Indigenous rights, “Eulogy for King Philip” at the Salem Lyceum.

 1837